 This page provides an overview of local government hiring procedures and laws in Washington State, including hiring authority, job descriptions, interview questions, criminal background checks, inclusive hiring practices, hiring records, and more.

 For information on laws regarding the hiring of civil service employees (firefighters and law enforcement), see our page on Civil Service.

 There are relatively few statutes that establish procedures to be followed when hiring public employees, except for civil service employees.
-There are, however, various statutes that set out prohibitions applicable to the hiring process, such as the prohibition against discrimination in hiring.
-Those prohibitions are discussed below.
+There are, however, various statutes that set out prohibitions applicable to the hiring process, such as prohibitions against discrimination in hiring, which are discussed below.

 Note: In a mayor-council code city, the city council may require confirmation of appointments, but only when the qualifications for the position have not been established by ordinance (RCW 35A.12.090).
 Presumably, then, where the qualifications for a position are set out in a job description not adopted by ordinance, the code city council may still require confirmation.